Hazim-T/TicTacToe-Project/README.md

 ## Terminal Usage

-To run the game on the terminal, run this command:
+To run the game on the terminal, run this command on a separate terminal:

-- `mvn compile exec:java -Dexec.mainClass="boardgame.ConsoleGame" `
+- `mvn compile exec:java -Dexec.mainClass="boardgame.model.ConsoleGame" `

 Example game:
 <pre>